 - The fibers are compressed under heat and pressure into a solid block.

 - A machine cuts (“mills”) the solid block into flooring planks

-- A highly wear-resistant (usually polyurethane) finish is added to the surface of the planks
+- A high-quality bamboo flooring finish is added to the surface of the planks.

-Top view of strand woven bamboo floor showing beautiful marbled grain
+Top view of strand woven bamboo floor showing the beautiful marbled grain

-When deciding whether to install strand woven bamboo floors in your house, it is important to consider their pros and cons which we summarize in the table below.
+When deciding whether to install strand woven bamboo floors in your house, it is important to consider their pros and cons, summarized in the table below.

 Classic bamboo flooring